dmcqueen/wine-ai/README.md

    ```bash
    bin/get_wines.sh "goes with asian food"
    ```
    The script sends the query text to the model server to obtain a `query_vector` and then performs an ANN search against the Vespa index.
-By default the `vector` search rank profile is used but a parameter can be passed to choose the ranking profile.
+By default the `vector` search rank profile is used but a parameter can be passed to choose a different ranking profile.

    ```bash
    bin/get_wines.sh "goes with asian food" "default"